dengking/discrete/docs/Data-structure/String/String-search/Finite-state-automaton-based-string-search-algorithm/Knuth-Morris-Pratt-Aho-Corasick-algorithm/cp-algorithms-Aho-Corasick-algorithm/index.md

 *Blue arrows are **suffix links**, green arrows are **terminal links**.*

 A **suffix link** for a vertex  $p$  is an edge that points to the **longest proper suffix** of the string corresponding to the vertex
-$p$ .
+$p$​ .
 The only special case is the root of the trie, whose suffix link will point to itself.
-Now we can reformulate the statement about the transitions in the automaton like this: while there is no transition from the current vertex of the trie using the current letter (or until we reach the root), we follow the **suffix link**.
+Now we can reformulate the statement about the transitions in the automaton like this: while(当) there is no transition from the current vertex of the trie using the current letter (or until we reach the root), we follow the **suffix link**.

+> NOTE:
+>
+> 一、
+>
+> vertex  $p$ 所对应的substring的suffix可能是其它string的prefix，suffix link就是起到这个作用的。

 Thus we reduced the problem of constructing an **automaton** to the problem of finding **suffix links** for all vertices of the trie.
 However, we will build these **suffix links**, oddly enough, using the transitions constructed in the **automaton**.